 Therein lies the tragic flaw of Kalax: nothing changes.
 The melodies and rhythms that feel compelling at the one-minute mark of a song become tedious by the four-minute mark.
 There are no singular moments or inspired touches to break the monotony.
 Everything is introduced within the first half of each track and then repeated ad nauseam for two or three minutes.
 Elements occasionally dip out only to resume exactly where they left off.
 Nothing new fills their place in the interim, and no surprises await the listener at any time.
 “Time Lapse” is salvaged only by the sax solo, but even that turns out to be unremarkable when it pops up again in “The Ride (Into the Midnight),” “Ephemeral Night,” and yet again in “Levitate.”

-All of this might be at least listenable if the melodies had unique qualities, or if the songs varied significantly in tempo, texture, or style from one to the next.
+All of this might be at least listenable if the melodies had unique qualities, or if the songs varied significantly in tempo, structure, or style from one to the next.
 Yet even after multiple listens the songs fail to distinguish themselves from one another.
-They are unfalteringly bland, each one clinging to a single rhythm for its duration like an upturned, amateur canoeist clutching his boat down slow-moving waters.
+They are unfalteringly bland, each one clinging to a single rhythm for its duration like an upturned canoeist clutching his boat down slow-moving waters.
 The unremarkable melodies ping through a handful of notes without clear intention while the bass grinds along with a moribund throb.
 Songs bleed together in a prolonged drone, occasionally broken by the distant wailing of the saxophone or a dreary vocal contribution.
 In a genre that hinges on the strength of melodies, particularly in this dreamy subset of synthwave, Kalax limps through its delivery.

 Rating: 38 / 100